|

 Activity 4.1

-List the steps you might take to carry out a small survey to find out how ready you and your staff are to undertake a programme of systematic evaluation in your school.
+List the steps you might take to carry out a small survey to

 Comment